 The Yurts and Shepherd's Hut are all furnished with a comfy double bed, proper mattresses as well as fold-out singles; there are also easy chairs, table, chest of drawers etc and rechargeable lanterns, solar powered fairy lights (a great hit with the kids), as well as tea lights.
 On the raised decking there are chairs and a table for eating al fresco, and next to each yurt is a barbecue and calor-gas cooker and utensils.
-Our 'safari style' kitchen is great if you want to cook under cover; there are views out across the meadow, so you can still keep an eye on what's happening.
+Our 'safari style' kitchen is great if you want to cook under cover with 2 gas hobs (8 rings in all) and plenty of pots, pans and utensils; there are views out across the meadow, so you can still keep an eye on what's happening.
 You will be able to make anything from an early morning cup of tea to an elegant (or country-style) evening meal, taking advantage of the excellent local produce and speciality food shops and suppliers.
 And of course, we have fruit and vegetable troughs dotted around the barn so that you can pick or dig your own if you want to - there is no charge for this and we very much hope you'll enjoy the delights home grown produce.
 The strawberries and blueberries have been fantastic and the joy of podding freshly picked broad beans and putting them straight in the saucepan is unbeatable (well, for us at least).
 And there's always a good selection of herbs for the pot or to add to your wood-fired pizza, fresh from the pizza oven!
 In the barn there's an electric kettle and toaster as well as armchairs and sofas, table football, full-sized table tennis, books, maps, fridge-freezers, charging points for phones or laptops as well as WiFi.
 We aim to make your glamping experience the best and we hope you'll find everything you need here!
 If not, please ask as we're likely to have something stashed away in the house....

 "The Old Cowshed" adjacent to the barn houses flushing toilets, showers, basins, mirrors (as well as your own hot water bottle for the cooler ends of the season) and washing up facilities with plenty of hot water from the solar panels on the stable roof (supported by an environmentally friendly wood-pellet boiler and two huge hot water cylinders).
 And tucked away outside beneath the rowan tree you’ll find the double woodland shower with proper hot water in a wooded area well screened by willow fencing.
 Take a warm moonlit shower, or a morning refresher whilst the bullfinches whistle away in the ash tree overhead.